KMS Tools: Overview

 As of June 2022, KMS Tools operates 15 stores across Western Canada.
-The company offices and distribution warehouse are both located in Coquitlam with the main store, car parts and the service department.
+The company offices and distribution warehouse are both located in Coquitlam with the main store, CAR Parts, and the Service & Repair department.
 In 2016 KMS Tools launched a series of new stationary woodworking tools under their house brand Magnum Industrial.
 These replaced the older "green" General International tools from Taiwan they had carried since they acquired House of Tools.
 They mail out a new 48 page catalog to all its club members every month.
-In 2020 they opened a web fulfilment centre in Abbotsford BC to support the growing trend of customers buying online from their website.
+In 2020 they opened a web fulfillment centre in Abbotsford, BC to support the growing trend of customers buying online from their website.

 History

 KMS Tools follows a retail store format with an industrial sales staff for education and larger accounts.
 Because of its large automotive enthusiast customer base, KMS Tools has also run a Show & Shine out of its Coquitlam location since 1995.

 In 2009, KMS Tools took over the BC operations of the bankrupt former House of Tools.
 In addition to gaining a store in Langley, KMS Tools opened its first stores on Vancouver Island.